 A significant portion of the Company's business operations occur outside of the United States.
-The local currency of each of the Company's Subsidiaries is considered its functional currency, except for the Company's subsidiaries in Singapore and Venezuela where the U.S. dollar is used.
+The local currency of each of the Company's Subsidiaries is considered its functional currency, except for the Company's subsidiaries in Singapore and countries deemed highly inflationary where the U.S. dollar is used.
 All assets and liabilities are translated into U.S. dollars at exchange rates existing at the balance sheet dates, revenue and expenses are translated at weighted-average exchange rates and stockholders' equity is recorded at historical exchange rates.
 The resulting foreign currency translation adjustments are recorded as a separate component of stockholders' equity in the consolidated balance sheets and transaction gains and losses are included in other income (expense) in the consolidated financial statements.
-Net of tax, the accumulated other comprehensive loss related to the foreign currency translation adjustments are \$71.6 million (net of tax of \$10.9 million), \$84.7 million (net of tax of \$13.4 million) and \$66.4 million (net of tax of \$5.8 million), at December 31, 2015, 2016 and 2017, respectively.
+Net of tax, the accumulated other comprehensive loss related to the foreign currency translation adjustments are \$79.9 million (net of tax of \$7.9 million), \$66.4 million (net of tax of \$5.8 million), and \$84.7 million (net of tax of \$13.4 million), at December 31, 2018, 2017 and 2016, respectively.